See it in action

 Be specific in your instructions

-When using the MCP server, tell the AI exactly what context you want.
-Instead of just activating MemoryPlugin, say “fetch context about my React projects” or “get information about my cooking preferences from past conversations.”
+With the MCP server, tell the AI exactly what to recall.
+Instead of “use MemoryPlugin,” say “recall context about my React projects” or “recall my cooking preferences.”

 Control timing